Cardiovascular Inpatient Service

 - Cardiac arrhythmias

-- Heart failure with all modalities mechanical support (ECMO, all types of VADs)
+- Heart failure with all modalities of mechanical support (ECMO, all types of VADs)

 At the foundation of the Heart Center’s CVICU is our multi-disciplinary team model.
 Cardiologists and cardiac intensivists work collaboratively with surgeons, nurse practitioners, medical students, nurses, respiratory therapists, dieticians, occupational therapists, physical therapists, and case managers.
 Each member of the team is integral to providing comprehensive care to our patients and their families.
 On a given day, two dedicated teams provide clinical care: